botpress/botpress-examples/motivation-bot/README.md

 ### 16. Setup rivescript

-On web rivescript interface, you can customize any interactions of your bot.
+On web rivescript interface, you can customize any interaction of your bot.
 If you want to have exact same interactions, you only need to copy these lines in your `begin` and `star` file, but you can write anything you want to.

 ```
 // begin